All averages are average annual CO2 pounds saved.

-- Purchase Bar Soap, Shampoo, and Conditioner.
+- Purchase Bar Soap, Shampoo, Conditioner and Laundry Strips.
 Consider using a bar soap and even bar shampoo and conditioner.
 This eliminates plastic bottle packaging that often doesn’t get recycled.
 It is estimated that bar soap requires one-fifth of the energy to produce compared to liquid soap = Up to you!

-- Lose 10 pounds (the weight gained by the average American, in the past 10 years).
+- Take care of your health.
 Airlines use 350 million more gallons of jet fuel every year hauling around those extra pounds and your car wastes more fuel doing the same thing.
 Losing 10 pounds results in = 120,000

 - Grow plants instead of buying fake ones.
 They look better, improve the air, and offer health benefits = Up to you!

-- Reduce garbage.
+- Reduce waste from your home.
 Save 1,000 lbs. of carbon dioxide per year.
 By simply buying products with less packaging and being sure to recycle your paper, plastics and glass, you can make a big difference.
 Reducing your trash by 25% is an easy and realistic goal = 1,000

 - Make sure your printer paper is 100% post consumer recycled paper.
 Save 5 lbs. of carbon dioxide per ream of paper.
 The paper industry is the third greatest contributor to global warming emissions = 30

 - Volunteer for an environmental group and advocate for the Earth.
 Connect with like-minded people all while helping the environment.
 Here is a list of creative ways to do good for the environment. = Up to you!